Nosto/nosto-shopware6/README.md

 1. Community store (preferred)
 2. Zip archive

-Also, the plugin has the embedded dependency of Overdose Job Scheduler.
+Also, the plugin has the embedded dependency of Nosto Job Scheduler.
 It's delivered with plugin sources.

 <a name="installation-store"></a>
 ## Community (preferred)